alexeyinkin/flutter-app-state/README.md

 ![Tree Navigation](https://raw.githubusercontent.com/alexeyinkin/flutter-app-state/main/img/tree-navigation.gif)

-What gets updated is its bloc.
-A bloc can emit a new `PagePath` at any time.
+What gets updated is its state.
+A state can emit a new `PagePath` at any time.
 For this, call its `emitPathChanged()` method.
 This will call the `path` getter for the actual path to propagate.